YHOA championships National Event

 - View Results

 - View Comments

 - View Other

-A list of YHOA champions is now available via the Comments link above.
+Results updated (restoring n/cs and moves from colour to age class) and hopefully now final.
+(17/10) A list of YHOA champions is available via the Comments link above.
 (15/10)

 Results, Splits (Winsplits), Routegadget, Ranking points up.
 Other downloads a pdf of results by course so you can scan for club-mates without having to navigate several web pages.

 I hope you enjoyed Wombwell Woods and the extension into Worsbrough Country Park.
 The terrain was tough and demanding added to by wet weather.
 I came into the process later on as a replacement organiser.
 We had difficultly securing car parking and the planner and controller spent many hours adapting the courses to where we eventually could park and have an assembly.
 Many thanks to them.
 This meant further than ideal access to the starts and finish.
 Had the event been on Saturday you would have been rewarded by a sunny riparian idyll on our grassy field stretching into the post industrial Worsborough Canal arm; reminiscent of Constable’s Flatford Mill.
 Thank you all for taking part and coping so well with the challenging conditions.